mpar12/Surveyor_AI/README.md

 ## Pass List of Questions to 11Labs Agent
 ## Tag specific call to specific email
 ## Improvements needed --> CGPT questions suck
+## Scorecard - table for each question for sure

 ## TODO Optional:
 ## Re-add authentication for 11Labs Webhook